 In 2015, I signed a contract for my second novel, Caged Dove, about a woman who returns to her hometown after being gone for fifteen years - and a dramatic chain of events weave her life with a teenage girl.

-I spent 2016 with my youngest child (rather than publishing another book), since she starts kindergarten in the fall of 2017 - but my goal is to write 2-3 books a year from then on.
-I hope you will stay with me!
-Thank you!
+I spent 2016 with my youngest child (rather than publishing another book), since she started kindergarten in the fall of 2017 - but now (as of New Years Day 2018) my goal is to write 2-3 books a year for the rest of my life! :)